KavetiShivanjali/8-Week-SQL-Challenge-Data-with-Danny/Case Study #2/Solution_B.md

           order by 2 desc;
   <b> Explanation: </b>

-  runner_orders table contains the assignment information for each order to its corresponding runner_id.
-It also contains cancellation attribute whose value is NULL for successful orders.
-  By using the above mentioned columns(runner_id, cancellation) we can extract the count of orders for each runner where cancellation is null to get successful     orders.
-  To get the successful orders of the runners not present in runner_orders table we can left join with the runners table and can make the count to zero if it is     not present in runner_orders table.
+  To find the successful delivery percentage, we need to find the total number of successful orders and total number of orders for each runner_id from runner_orders by using group by clause.
+All this information is calculated using cte and later we use this information to calculate the actual succcess percentage i.e., (success * 100/tot) will give the required results.

   <b> Result: </b>